The completed seat in place in its niche at Scotts Grotto.

 Parndon Mill Lane,

 07701 027 042

-My next letter carving course will take place over the weekend of 21st-22nd October.
+My next letter carving courses will take place over the weekend of 23rd-24th March and 22nd-23rd June 2024.
 There are a maximum of 4 places available.
 Cost is £220 with stone and carving equipment supplied.
 Please see my courses page for more details.